metagenomics/2015-biogas-cebitec/README.md

-LaTeX sources for the 2014 GigaScince paper.
+LaTeX sources for our 2014 GigaScience paper.